 Try this easy delicious Vegan Mushroom Gravy for Thanksgiving - made w/ caramelized mushrooms & onions and flavored with vegetable broth, soy sauce & thyme

-The countdown for Turkey Day officially begins – it’s less than a week away!
-Do you have all your recipes lined up?
-I usually have an 80/20 rule where I re-make the tried and true for 80% of the dishes and try new recipes for 20% of the dishes.
-And when it comes to gravy, it doesn’t hurt having a couple different ones.
+When it comes to gravy, it doesn’t hurt having a couple different ones to serve during the holidays.
 Using the turkey drippings, it’s easy to make a delicious gravy.
 But if you’re looking for something vegan for the non-meat eaters, or just something lighter you need to try my vegan mushroom gravy!

-I first started making this mushroom gravy a couples ago as a sauce to add to steak and then I realized it actually goes perfect with so many other dishes, especially turkey.
+I first started making this mushroom gravy as a way to use up leftover sautéed mushrooms.
 The beauty of this vegan mushroom gravy is you don’t need any turkey drippings, which means you can make it ahead of time!
-Also, it’s dairy-free and it takes about 10 minutes to make so double bonus points there!
+Also, it’s dairy-free and it takes about 10 minutes to make, so it’s an ideas fuss-free gravy recipe for Thanksgiving.

 How do you make vegan mushroom gravy